iiasa/ece-teaching/README.md

 ### How to install dependencies and build locally
 1. Install dependencies:

-      In the local copy of the `ece-teaching` repository run `pip install -r requirements.txt`
+      In the local copy of the `ece-teaching` repository, run `pip install -r requirements.txt`

 2. Build from the command line.
 On Linux or macOS: